farrell-dan/concordia-js-fundamentals-P1/lecture/lecture-2-types-and-operators.md

 ## Exercise 1

-Look at these expressions below and determine weather they evaluate to true or false:
+Look at these expressions below and determine whether they evaluate to true or false:

 `true || false`

-`fale && false`
+`false && false`

 `1 < 2 && 2 > 1`